lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 To support the new top-up flow, it is proposed to add a new `topUp` method to perform validator top-ups.
 The `topUp` method will:

 1. **Check module eligibility for top-ups.** Verifies that the module supports top-ups (i.e., it uses withdrawal credentials of type `0x02`).
 If the module is not eligible, the call reverts.
 2. **Calculate module allocation.** Determines the maximum total amount of ETH that can be allocated to the module according to the MinFirst allocation strategy.
+To compute each module's current stake, the Staking Router queries `0x02` modules directly via `getTotalModuleStake()`, while for `0x01` modules the value `(depositedValidators − exitedValidators) × 32 ETH` is used based on on-chain accounting.
+The allocation is expressed in 32 ETH units, so the amount allocated to the module is always a multiple of 32 ETH.
 3. **Obtain top-up amounts.** Calls `allocateDeposits` on the staking module, passing the module’s maximum deposit amount along with key indices, operator IDs, public keys, and per-key top-up limits.
 The `allocateDeposits` method returns the computed top-up amounts for the supplied public keys.
 4. **Validate the returned total top-up amount.**
    - Verifies that each returned top-up amount does not exceed the corresponding per-key top-up limit.